 - 8) Simply touching a covered area on the body before washing will not be enough to necessitate the recital of the bracha of Al Netilas Yadayim.
 (See Halichos Shlomo; Shavuos, Perek 12:5) - 9) If one slept [a Shinas Keva, more than half an hour in a bed] on Erev Shavuos, he can recite Birchos Hatorah as usual in the morning, even if he stayed awake during the entire night.
-(Psak of Rav Akiva Eiger Zatzal quoted in Mishna Berura Siman 47 S"K 28)
+(Psak of Rav Akiva Eiger Zatzal quoted in Mishna Berura Siman 47 S"K 28.
+There are Poskim who apply this as well to the Brachos of Elokai Neshama and Hamaavir Sheina.
+See Nitei Gavriel; Shavuos Perek 19 footnote 6 and 10)